Search by Provider Name

 GAP RESOURCES

-Love INC is a clearinghouse for those in need, supported by a network of partner churches who recieve client requests, clarify and verify needs, and refer to local volunteers or community agencies.
+Provides a clearinghouse for those in need, supported by a network of partner churches who receive client requests, clarify and verify needs, and refer to local volunteers or community agencies.
 Examples of assistance include furniture, kitchen items, baby items, medical equipment, personal hygiene supplies, cleaning supplies, and bedding/linens.
 Accepts donations of similar items.
-Assistance depends on availiability.
-Follow-ups may be provided once need is met.
+Assistance depends on availability.
+Follow-ups may be provided once the need is met.

 Eligibility: Low-income households (self-declared or referred and verified by caseworker, employer, or landlord)